Input costs mean good silage is key, Scottish livestock specialist say

 For a quality fermentation, Mr Smith says a joined-up approach is needed, combining good in-field and harvest management and good ensiling practices.
 An integral step is also to use the correct additive, he points out.

 “Once you’ve made silage, you can’t turn back the clock.
 So it’s important to get additive choice correct from the outset.
-Ecosyl, for example, delivers 1 million beneficial Lactobacillus plantarum MTD/1 bacteria per gram of forage, and results in rapid production of lactic acid to inhibit undesirable bacteria.
+Ecosyl, for example, delivers 1 million beneficial Lactiplantibacillus plantarum MTD/1 bacteria per gram of forage, and results in rapid production of lactic acid to inhibit undesirable bacteria.

 “In research, Ecosyl has halved DM losses in grass silage.
 It has also preserved more true protein, and silage made with Ecosyl has been shown to be higher in metabolisable energy.
 More importantly, independent dairy trials have shown that feeding a range of silages preserved with Ecosyl boosted milk yield by an average of 1.2 litres per cow per day.